Triple-cooked chips: Blumenthal's technique

 Previously, the traditional practice for cooking chips was a two-stage process, in which chipped potatoes were fried in oil first at a relatively low temperature to soften them and then at a higher temperature to crisp up the outside.
-Heston's recipe involves simmering the potatoes first in water for 20–30 minutes until they are almost falling apart and have developed many little cracks across the surface, at which point they are drained and as much moisture as possible is expelled by placing them in either a freezer or desiccator machine.
+Blumenthal's recipe involves simmering the potatoes first in water for 20–30 minutes until they are almost falling apart and have developed many little cracks across the surface, at which point they are drained and as much moisture as possible is expelled by placing them in either a freezer or desiccator machine.
 This additional stage is designed to achieve three objectives.
 First, cooking the potatoes gently in water helps ensure they acquire a properly soft texture.
 Second, the cracks that develop in the chips provide places for oil to collect and harden during frying, making them crunchy.
 Third, thoroughly drying out the chips drives off moisture that would otherwise keep the crust from becoming crisp.
 Blumenthal describes moisture as the "enemy" of crisp chips.

 The second of the three stages is frying the chips at 130 °C for approximately 5 minutes, after which they are cooled once more in a freezer or sous-vide machine before the third and final stage: frying at 180 °C for approximately 7 minutes until crunchy and golden.
-The second stage of low-temperature frying is as essential as the first, according to Heston, as it makes "any starch left in the surface cells dissolve and combine to create a rigid outer layer that can withstand the higher temperature of the final frying".
+The second stage of low-temperature frying is as essential as the first, according to Blumenthal, as it makes "any starch left in the surface cells dissolve and combine to create a rigid outer layer that can withstand the higher temperature of the final frying".
 This second stage is time-consuming, he acknowledges, but must not be omitted.
 "A single frying at a high temperature leads to a thin crust that can easily be rendered soggy by whatever moisture remains in the chip’s interior."

 Other chefs, such as Joël Robuchon, had previously used such a method of cooking chips in simmering water before subjecting them to a two-stage frying.